Cognitive & neurological research

-Cyclic Glycine-Proline (cGP)
+Cyclic Glycine-Proline (cGP): Research Overview

 Endogenous cyclic dipeptide found in plasma, breast milk, and cerebrospinal fluid.
 Functions as metabolite of IGF-1, regulating its bioavailability through competitive binding to IGFBP-3.
 Demonstrates neuroprotective, cognitive-enhancing, and cardioprotective properties supported by clinical trials.